DheerajSwaroopSaligramaMahesh/System_Driven_Hardware_Design-24GHz_Radar_for_Motion_Detection/README.md

 ---

-For more details, refer to the **presentation, report, and MATLAB/C code** in this repository.
+For more details, refer to the **presentation, and MATLAB/C code** in this repository.